 Web Hosting Services

 A web host actually offers you a lot more than just hosting for your blog.
 Many include a free domain name and unlimited email accounts for your domain.
 They also offer more storage and video storage that’s restricted on some free blogging services.
+Additionally, there are some wonderful canadian web hosting companies out there that offer a wide variety of different website hosting solutions, so be sure to do your research to find a web hosting service that works for your needs.

-So note that even though you start off with a free blogging service, it may cost you even more in the end when you purchase their “add ons” for customization, support, more storage and other services that come with a web host.
+So, note that even though you start off with a free blogging service, it may cost you even more in the end when you purchase their “add ons” for customization, support, more storage and other services that come with a web host.

 For WordPress hosting and the services mentioned above, I recommend SiteGround (very inexpensive $4-$5 ish bucks a month) or Media Temple (more expensive but they manage your backups, updates and security).
 I use both.